 - Install shut-off valves in different sections.
-This prevents the need to drain the entire heating water in case of repairs or system expansion. - Install a water meter to record the amount of the fill and top-up water.
-Enter the volume of fill water and the water hardness into the boiler service instructions.
+This prevents the need for draining the entire heating water in case of repairs or system expansion. - Install a water meter to record the amount of the fill & top-up water.
+Enter the volume of water and the water hardness into the boiler service instructions.